ellemouton/website/content/drafts/onion-routing-prelims.md

  = 5005099 msats
 ```

-- 5005099 msats need to be routed through Bob, so the fees we would need to pay
+- 5005099 msats need to be routed through Bob, so the fee we would need to pay
-  to Bob are:
+  to Bob is:

 ```
  = 200 + 2000/1000000(5005099)